Improving stations with zoning

 In high density areas, developers can opt to fund and construct accessibility improvements to stations such as elevators and stairs in exchange for a zoning bonus.
 These improvements prioritize accessibility and are subject to the approval of the MTA, City Planning Commission, and in some cases, City Council.

-The MTA’s TOD Team provides guidance to property owners to conform with the New York City Zoning Resolution's transit provisions, which require certain development projects to relocate subway stairs and provide opportunities for floor-area bonuses for subway entrance and circulation improvements.
-TOD helps developers find solutions that balance commercial goals with public benefits such as improved transit access, visibility, and safety.
+The MTA’s TOD Team provides guidance to property owners to conform with the New York City Zoning Resolution's transit provisions, which require certain development projects to provide space for transit improvements and provide opportunities for some development projects to receive floor-area bonuses in exchange for subway entrance and circulation improvements.
+TOD works with property owners to find solutions that balance development goals with public benefits such as improved transit access, visibility, and safety.

 Transit improvement bonuses